-If there are more than one nearby enemy, Manitou will randomly switch targets and create tiny The Barber explosions all the time.
-Especially in high group Greater Rifts, you should avoid using the rune since all of your damage will come from Phantasm - this will help reduce the lags.
+If there is more than one nearby enemy, Manitou will randomly switch between targets within 40 yards and create tiny The Barber explosions all the time.
+In high group Greater Rifts, you should avoid using this rune to reduce lag since all of your damage will come from Phantasm.

-When using the Creeping Death passive, this effect will stay permanently as long as you are in range.
-It will fade when you move ~1.5 screens away.
+When applied, Locust Swarm jumps to another nearby enemy once every second.
+With Creeping Death, this effect stays permanently as long as you are in range.
+It fades when you move ~1.5 screens away.

-The Cloud of Insects rune can be used to apply bleed to enemies for Pain Enhancer, as any Physical DoT effect will provide the extra Attack Speed effect.
+The Cloud of Insects rune can be used to apply bleed to enemies for Pain Enhancer, as any Physical DoT effect provides the extra Attack Speed effect.